BET Rip The Runway Red Carpet Arrivals:

 Divas and Dorks will be live from the red carpet and the Ford Social Media Lounge giving you the all the HTC gadget & entertainment scoop from backstage before it hits your TV screens.

+4. What advice would you give to aspiring designers who aspire to reach your level of success?
 “The key to success is dedication and persistence.
 Live for what you love, give your all and you will reap the benefits of a successful career accompanied by the opportunity to love what you do for work.”

 Hip Hop Superstar FABOLOUS with Lila Nikole during BET's Rip The Runway